DawidStasko/FinancialTransactionTextInterpreter/FinancialTransactionTextInterpreter/README.md

 The following information is aimed specifically at recruiters.
-Please keep the following in mind: this application was primarily meant to solve my problem therefore it contains a lot of simplifications that have no right to be in a production application for a client, such as the lack of unit tests, strings in Polish, and which should be localizedstring.
-Definitely the application needs to refine the system of logging errors and informing the user about it, or more MVVM-compliant path selection for excel file or opening it.
+Please keep the following in mind: this application was primarily meant to solve my problem therefore it contains a lot of simplifications that have no right to be in a production application for a client, such as the lack of unit tests.
+Definitely the application needs to refine the system of logging errors and informing the user about it.

 ##
 Many thanks to the creators of the following libraries: